Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 <!--/tabs-->

-Specifies the address for an external [builder endpoint](../../HowTo/Configure/Builder-Network.md).
+The address for an external [builder endpoint](../../HowTo/Configure/Builder-Network.md).

 ### config-file